Raashid676/Raashid676/README.md

 Computer Science undergraduate specializing in **Full-Stack  with AI Engineering** — building backend systems that integrate LLMs, RAG, and AI agents into real products.
-Strong foundation in Java, Data Structures & Algorithms, and backend fundamentals, Interested in building scalable, well-structured systems and shipping AI-powered features that solve real problems — not just prototypes.
+Strong foundation in Java, Data Structures & Algorithms, and backend fundamentals, Interested in building scalable, well-structured systems and shipping AI-powered features that solve real problems — not just prototypes. i can build anything

 ⚡ **I believe:**